From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Experimental Details

-The samples were characterized using a variety of probing techniques.
-Sample composition and germanium incorporation were determined by Energy Dispersive X-ray analysis (EDX) within a Zeiss-DSM940A Scanning Electron Microscope with an EDAX detector.
-Lattice parameters were quantified by temperature dependent powder X-ray diffractometry (PXRD) inside a Siemens D500 diffractometer with a helium gas cooling system capable of reaching temperatures down to 10\,K and using Cu K$\alpha$ radiation.
-Refinement of the X-ray powder diffractometry data was performed using GSAS II \cite{GSASII}.
 Sample orientation was carried out using a Laue camera with white X-ray radiation from a tungsten anode.
-Heat capacity and magnetic moment of the samples were measured using the standard measurement options (HC, VSM) of a 9\,T QuantumDesign PPMS.
+Heat capacity, resistivity, and magnetization of the samples were measured using the standard measurement options (HC, ACT, VSM) of a 9\,T Quantum Design PPMS.
 Some measurements of the magnetic susceptibility were performed by utilizing a commercial superconducting quantum interference device (SQUID) magnetometer (MPMS, Quantum Design).
+The ac-susceptibility was measured at different frequencies with the corresponding option of a MPMS3 using a driving field of 4~Oe.